 - From the dropdown menu, select “Bank Accounts.”

 - In the search box, type “PayPal”

 - Click the PayPal link when it appears.

 - The system will then instruct you to log into your PayPal account and agree to the terms.

-According to the US Small Business Administration, approximately 99.7% of businesses are small businesses.
-Learning to use QuickBooks for your small business is easy.
-Intuit has made QuickBooks easy to use besides, and if you have questions or problems, they are merely a phone call or message away.
+Thankfully, QuickBooks is designed for contractors and small businesses owners alike.
+Intuit has made QuickBooks easy to use and their customer service is unmatched.
+If you have questions or problems, they are merely a phone call or message away.